-B. On-going job embedded professional learning (collaborative planning) provides support for teachers to collaboratively identify strategies and/ or interventions to address students' difficulties.
-The impact of the professional learning on each teacher's ability to meet their students' areas of need is determined by continuous examining their students' work.
-Additional support to teachers includes assistance from the literacy coach and the school counselor with the Pyramid of Intervention and Response to Intervention processes.
+- B. On-going job embedded professional learning (collaborative planning) provides support for teachers to collaboratively identify programs, strategies and/ or interventions to address students' difficulties.
+The impact of the professional learning on each teacher's ability to meet their students' areas of need is determined by continuously examining students' work and progress monitoring data.
+Additional support to teachers includes assistance from the literacy coach, Behavioral Interventionist, and the school counselor with the Pyramid of Intervention and Response to Intervention processes. - 9(c).

-- 9(c).
 Teacher-parent conferences that detail what the school will do to help the student, what the parents can do to help the student, and additional assistance available to the student at the school or in the community. - C. Teacher-parent conferences may be scheduled at the request of staff members or parents as deemed necessary to assist school staff and parents in helping their child(ren) meet the State's academic content and achievement standards.
 During conferences, resources that are available to students and parents are discussed.

 Also, midterm reports and report cards are distributed every nine weeks to keep parents informed of their child(ren)'s academic performance.
-Additionally, the Parent Involvement Coordinators and school counselor are available to further assist parents with additional school and/or community resources as needed to meet their child(ren)'s needs.
+Additionally, the Parent Involvement Coordinator and school counselor are available to further assist parents with additional school and/or community resources as needed to meet their child(ren)'s needs.